open-horizon/exchange-api/README.md

 - Clean all built files (if the incremental build needs to be reset): `clean`

 ## Running the Automated Tests in Local Sandbox
+- (Required) `Djavax.net.ssl.trustStore` and `Djavax.net.ssl.trustStorePassword` must be set with the PKCS12 truststore location and password respectively in the build.sbt for test cases to pass.
 - (Optional) To include tests for IBM agbot ACLs: `export EXCHANGE_AGBOTAUTH=myibmagbot:abcdef`
 - (Optional) To include tests for IBM IAM platform key authentication:
 ```